Homecoming (1948 film): Background

 Homecoming was devised by writer Sidney Kingsley as a story in 1944 called The Homecoming of Ulysses.
 It was the third film MGM assigned to Gable following his return from the service himself.
 His performance is unusually poignant, far different from his assignments from MGM in the thirties.
 Meanwhile, Lana Turner was assigned the particularly unglamorous role of Jane "Snapshot" McCall, and while the glamor girl was underrated, she gave a surprisingly earthy performance, coming across as warm and genuine, far different from other roles she had played earlier in the forties.
 This film also provided the third Gable/Turner pairing, which had proved remarkably successful in their first film together, Honky Tonk.
 The other movie in which they had starred together was Somewhere I'll Find You (1942).
 They would follow Homecoming with Betrayed (1954), which resulted in Gable and Turner's last pairing together, and Gable's last performance at MGM.
 Also, in Homecoming, Anne Baxter starred alongside husband John Hodiak, as he played the man who offered her character a shoulder to cry on.

 Reception

-The film was one of MGM's biggest hits of the year, earning $3,699,000 in the US and Canada and $1,895,000 elsewhere resulting in a profit of $1,047,000.
+The film was one of MGM's biggest hits of the year and was number one at the US box office for four straight weeks.
+It earned theatrical rentals of $3,699,000 in the US and Canada and $1,895,000 elsewhere resulting in a profit of $1,047,000.